 Entertainment and creative arts industries have a vast reach on American culture and society, spanning a diverse range of career opportunities.
-This industry brings in alumni with backgrounds from a variety of different fields.
-From film & media production to theater and American poetry, there are professionals who have drawn from their experiences at UChicago to make their mark on media, television, the silver screen, the stage, and beyond.
-Alumni will share their experiences about how they took advantage of their UChicago experiences and refined the skills they accrued from their education to ones they now use in the work force.
+This industry brings in alumni with backgrounds from a variety of different creative fields.
+From film & media production to theater and illustration, there are professionals who have drawn from their experiences at UChicago to make their mark on media, television, the silver screen, the stage, and beyond.
+Alumni will share their experiences about how they took advantage of their UChicago experiences and developed the skills they accrued from their education to ones they now use in the work force.

 Mr. Fleming graduated from the College in 2014 with a degree in Public Policy and Theatre & Performance Studies.
 While in the College, he was active in University Theatre, and worked as Assistant to the Managing Director of Theatre & Performance Studies and a research assistant in the Cultural Policy Center.
 He is Associate Artistic Director at Redtwist Theatre and Director of New Works at The New Colony.
 His work has been seen at venues nationally and internationally, including the Goodman Theatre, Court Theatre, Pop Up Theatrics, CLB Berlin, Chicago Dramatists, Downstairs Cabaret Theatre, Route 66 Theatre, and Broken Nose Theatre.
 He is the recipient of a Stage Directors & Choreographers Foundation Observership.
 He is a frequent reader for new play commissions and festivals around the country.
 Next, he will direct the National New Play Network Rolling World Premiere of Grace McLeod's (AB'18) new play Herland at Redtwist Theatre. www.jameslfleming.com

 Artist / Writer / Designer